 Also if you select such a network for your content, make sure they do not add so many links that every other word is a link.
 This can become extremely annoying.
 Also, links must look like links and not like normal text. (i.e. be a different color such as blue or be underlined.)

-Finally, direct links in your content MUST include a nofollow or you are potentially going to be penalized by Google.
-WHenever you catch one of those links, look at the tag and search for a rel attribute.
-To be valid, it has to be there and it must include the nofollow token (see page about anchor & nofollow—TODO: add link).
+Finally, direct links on your page MUST include a nofollow or you are potentially going to be penalized by Google.
+Whenever you catch one of those links, look at the tag and search for a rel attribute.
+To be valid, it has to be there and it must include the nofollow token as follow (see What is a Link? for more details about anchors & nofollow):

 <a href="/go/there" rel="nofollow noopener" target="_blank">Click Here!</a>